Grown Ups 2: Plot

-After humiliating their old rival Dickie at the Ice Cream House, Lenny, Eric, Kurt, and Marcus visit the same quarry, where they swam during their youth, only to be confronted by a hostile college fraternity led by Milo and Andy, who force them to jump into the water naked.
+After humiliating their old rival Dickie at the Ice Cream House, Lenny, Eric, Kurt, and Marcus visit the same quarry, where they swam during their youth.
+There, they are confronted by a hostile college fraternity led by Milo and Andy, who force them to jump in naked from the highest point.
 Finding their fraternity house vandalized, the frat boys blame Lenny and his friends and swear revenge.
 Later, the friends take Marcus' van, vandalized by Braden, to Eric's auto body shop, and Marcus inadvertently rolls through town in a giant runaway construction tire.

 Lenny learns that Keith is a gifted football kicker, but accidentally breaks his son's leg.
-Eric apologizes to Sally for avoiding her to spend time with his mother and endures a sexually charged car wash from male cheerleaders.
+Eric apologizes to Sally for avoiding her to spend time with his mother.
 Lenny becomes suspicious of Kyle's relationship with Roxanne, who is angered by her employee Penny's lifelong obsession with Lenny.
-Marcus bonds with Braden, Charlotte goes on her date, Andre passes his driving test overseen by Wiley, and Greg succeeds in asking out Nancy, a girl he has a crush on.
+Marcus bonds with Braden, Charlotte goes on her date, Andre passes his driving test overseen by Wiley, and Greg succeeds in asking out Nancy Arbuckle, a girl he has a crush on.

 Roxanne tells Lenny that she is pregnant, and most of the town arrives for the Feders’ 1980s-themed party.
-Lenny realizes Roxanne is not having an affair with Kyle, who has repaired Becky's stuffed animal and challenges Tommy to a fight, but Tommy takes a dive to allow Lenny to look tough in front of his bullied son.
-Soon after, the fraternity crashes the party, looking for the culprit of the frat house vandalism, to which Braden admits his role.
+Lenny realizes she is not having an affair with Kyle, who is gay, and who has repaired Becky's stuffed animal.
+He challenges Tommy to a fight, who takes a dive to allow Lenny to look tough in front of his bullied son.

+Soon after, the fraternity crashes the party, looking for the culprit of the frat house vandalism, to which Braden admits.
 When the fraternity members insult the townsfolk, a massive brawl breaks out between them.
-The partygoers eventually defeat the fraternity with Andy getting attacked by the deer thanks to a tactic by Becky using her stuffed animal.
+The partygoers eventually defeat the fraternity, with Andy getting attacked by the deer, thanks to Becky's tactic with her stuffed animal.

-Afterward friends Nick and Dickie enjoy a meal at Mrs. Lamonsoff's house, reminiscing about their childhood together.
-Eric's mother reassures Lenny about his new baby and reveals that Eric was accidentally conceived in the men's bathroom at a New England Patriots game.
-Lenny returns home to Roxanne and they reconcile, looking forward to their growing family.
+Afterward, Lenny, his friends, Nick, and Dickie enjoy a meal at Mrs. Lamonsoff's, reminiscing about their childhood together.
+Eric's mother reassures Lenny about his new baby, so he returns home to Roxanne and they reconcile, looking forward to their growing family.